 Explore our repertoire of concert pieces online.
 Many have multiple music options and all have hundreds of images.

 Contact us to talk about programming ideas, answer questions, get a quote and reserve concert dates.

 Once we’re ready to collaborate, we’ll send over plenty of marketing materials and go over all the production details.

 We travel to your city, set up our equipment with your stage crew, and cue our concert pieces live to your orchestra's performance.

 Artist & Creative Director

-Nicholas Bardonnay is a photographer, multimedia artist, and the Creative Director at Westwater Arts.
+Nicholas Bardonnay is a photographer, multimedia artist, and the Creative Director & CEO at Westwater Arts.
 His photography has been exhibited in galleries in London, Los Angeles, Portland and Hong Kong, among others.
 Since 2009, Nicholas has worked on more than 70 concerts with orchestras in Dallas, Cincinnati, Tucson, Boulder, Omaha, Glasgow, Liverpool, Singapore, Toronto and many other cities.
 His latest projects are Mágico and National Park Suite, which celebrate Mexico’s vibrant culture and the 2016 National Park Service centennial.

 Featured concert pieces National Park Suite

 Featured concert pieces Pacifica